florinbarbisch/npr-mc1-text-classification/REPORT.md

 Analysis of the length of the tweets revealed that most contained between 10 to 20 words.
 Few tweets were longer than 30 words or shorter than 5 words, which may present challenges for the models as shorter tweets could lack sufficient information for accurate classification.

 In preparation for TF-IDF analysis, the tweets underwent further cleaning.
 Special HTML characters were converted to their corresponding correct characters, eliminating the risk of misinterpreting artifacts like "&amp" as valid words.
 All non-alpha characters such as hashtags, mentions, punctuation, conjunctions, etc., were stripped away, focusing analysis solely on the relevance of words themselves.
+This was only done for the TF-IDF analysis.
+Though in retrospect, it would have been beneficial to apply this to the models as well.

 Our TF-IDF model training involved refining the stopwords list.
 The built-in list was too narrow, failing to filter out many common stopwords, so a more extensive list from the internet was utilized.
 Additionally, accents were removed, and all words were converted to lowercase to prevent TF-IDF from misidentifying identical words due to case differences or diacritics.